madprops/objection/README.md

 Objection.parse(`math = 2 + 2 \\= 4`)
 ```

-It will auto unescape on parse and stringify.
+It will auto un/escape on parse and stringify.